EthicDevs/fastify-git-server/README.md

       }
       return false;
     },
-    // a method to resolve the repository directory on disk and its authorisation mode. async repositoryResolver(repoSlug) {
+    // a custom resolver to resolve the repository metas. async repositoryResolver(repoSlug) {
       if (repoSlug !== "testorg/test-repo") {
         throw new Error("Cannot find such repository.");